itcarroll/basic-R-lesson/docs/_slides/types.md

 When you enter a single number or character string in R, you are actually creating a one-dimensional data structure of length 1.
-There are not really 0-dimensional "scalars" in R. The kind of one-dimensional structure created in this was is called a "vector".
+There are not really 0-dimensional "scalars" in R. The kind of one-dimensional structure created in this is called a "vector".
 {:.notes}

 ===

 ## Vectors

+Vectors are one-dimensional but unlike lists, values must be of the same data type (e.g. integer, character, logical).

+===

-Vectors are an array of values of the same data type.
-Create a vector by combining elements of the same type together using the function `c()`.
+Create a vector by combining elements of the same type together using the concatenate function `c()`.

+Type `?c()` in the console to learn more about this really common and useful function.
+{:.notes}